AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Irenaeus has been quoted as teaching that the Apostles' Creed was meant to inculcate endless punishment, because in a paraphrase of that document he says that the Judge, at the final assize, will cast the wicked into \"eternal\" fire.
+Irenaeus has been quoted as teaching that the Apostles' Creed was meant to inculcate endless punishment, because in a paraphrase of that document he says that the Judge, at the final assize, will cast the wicked into "eternal" fire.
 But the terms he uses are "*ignum aeternum*" (*aionion pur*).
-As just stated, though he reprehends the Carpocratians for teaching the transmigration of souls, he declares without protest that they explain the text \"until thou pay the uttermost farthing,\" as inculcating the idea that \"all souls are saved.\" Irenaeus says: \"God drove Adam out of Paradise, and removed him far from the tree of life, in compassion for him, that he might not remain a transgressor always, and that the sin in which he was involved might not be immortal, nor be without end and incurable.
-He prevented further transgression by the interposition of death, and by causing sin to cease by the dissolution of the flesh...that man ceasing to live to sin, and dying to it, might begin to live to God.\"
+As just stated, though he reprehends the Carpocratians for teaching the transmigration of souls, he declares without protest that they explain the text "until thou pay the uttermost farthing," as inculcating the idea that "all souls are saved."
+Irenaeus says: "God drove Adam out of Paradise, and removed him far from the tree of life, in compassion for him, that he might not remain a transgressor always, and that the sin in which he was involved might not be immortal, nor be without end and incurable.
+He prevented further transgression by the interposition of death, and by causing sin to cease by the dissolution of the flesh...that man ceasing to live to sin, and dying to it, might begin to live to God."

 ### The Creed of Irenaeus.